 HOW TO FIND A PROFESSIONAL HISTORIAN

-Our Register of Consultants lists our members who are available for work.
+- Look at the REGISTER OF CONSULTANTS for our members who are available for work.

 ASSISTANCE TO COMMISSIONING BODIES

-Commissioning History: A practical guide to engaging consultant historians can be downloaded for free here.
+Commissioning History: A practical guide to engaging consultant historians can be downloaded for free HERE.